 Russ created the Downs Model Railroad Co., which produced a large number of freight cars during the "lean" years.
 He bought several other companies' product lines, to keep them going for S-scale modelers.
 Russ passed away in December 2009.

 Together with Don Thompson, Michael started S-Helper Service.
-Michael has been involved in the NASG leadership for several decades now.
+Michael has been involved in the NASG's leadership for several decades now.

 There would probably not be a modeling scale called "S-scale" without this man.
-Alfred Carlton Gilbert bought American Flyer in 1938.
-After WWII he converted the product line to be pure S-scale (1:64), and competed with Lionel (O-scale).
+Alfred Carlton Gilbert bought American Flyer in 1938 and integrated it into his A.C.
+Gilbert company.
+After WWII he converted the product line to be S-scale (1:64), and competed with Lionel (O-scale).

 Walter founded ACE Products, which "saved" S-scale when American Flyer went out of business.
 They produced wheels, trucks, and couplers.
 Walter was a lawyer.